In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 Networking and data manipulation

-The third and fourth skills I mentioned were networking and data manipulation.
-When compared to Swift and SwiftUI, these are a piece of cake, or at least at the level required to get a junior iOS developer job.
+The third and fourth skills we mentioned were networking and data manipulation.
+When compared to Swift and SwiftUI, these are quite simple, or at least simple at the level required to get a junior iOS developer job.

 There are numerous methods for accomplishing this, but the most important thing to understand is how to retrieve JSON from a server.